cboitz88/Unit-10-A-Yen-for-the-Future/README.md

 The financial departments of large companies often deal with foreign currency transactions while doing international business.
 As a result, they are always looking for anything that can help them better understand the future direction and risk of various currencies.
 Hedge funds, too, are keenly interested in anything that will give them a consistent edge in predicting currency movements.

-In this assignment, you will test the many time-series tools that you have learned in order to predict future movements in the value of the Japanese yen versus the U.S. dollar.
+In this repository, we will test the many time-series tools that we have learned in order to predict future movements in the value of the Japanese yen versus the U.S. dollar.

 You will gain proficiency in the following tasks: